spacecloud-io/space-cloud/README.md

 ### Step 1: Download Space Cloud

 The first step is to download the `space-cloud` binary.
 This binary is the server creating the endpoints and connecting to your database.
-You need to download binary for your operating system or you could build it directly from its source code.
+You need to download a binary for your operating system or you could build it directly from its source code.
 You will need go version 1.11.2 or later to build it from source.

 Download the binary for your OS from here: